-PROF. G. RANGA: Mr. Deputy Chairman, I am not a supporter of the managing agency system.
-I have never had so much faith in it.
-Even when this Company Law Amendment Bill come up for discussion, some 18 years age, I expressed the same opinion.
-Therefore, I took the same stand before the Joint Select Committee also, but in the end, the Joint Select Committee came to the conclusion that we have to get on with this managing agency system in its attenuated form for some more years.
-I agree with that conclusion of the Joint Select Committee.
+G Prof RANGA MrChairman, I am not a supporter of the managing agency system I have never had so much faith in it.
+Even when this Company Law Amendment B{111} come up for discussion some 18 years age, I expressed Therefore, I the same opinion took the same stand before the Joint Select Committee also, the end the Joint Select Committee came to the conclusion that we have to get on with this managing agency system in its attenuated form for some more years I agree with that conciusion of the Joint Select Committee.
 Why do we agree?
 We are now going to inaugurate our second Five Year Plan period and our programmes.
-We have agreed or we have found it necessary to leave a large field, indeed, of industrial development for private sector and in this private sector, who are the people wnom we have today to provide not only capital but also managerial capacity, experience and also win the confidence of the shareholders in the country?
-Not necessarily the managing agencies alone or the managing agents alone, but we cannot say that the managing agents have no role to play.
-They have es abhshed themselves in this country, rightly or wrongly.
-They have achieved a position in our industrial life and they have won the confidence of certain sections of our own shareholders and monied people in our country.
-Whatever might have been their defects, their failures and the evils that have come in their train, they have today the confidence of certain sections of our investing public.
-Are we going to make use of these people or not.
-Would the national interests be better promoted if we refuse to allow these people to function any longer and ask them to vacate their offices, here and now, or even after two, three or five years hence, and then, come to depend upon various other people-upon others anyhow-i.e. the non-managing agencies-if these people are willing to agree to work, not as managing agents, but as mere managing directors etc.-will it be possible for us to depend upon such a machinery?
+We have agreed or we have found it necessary to leave a large field, indeed, of industrial development for private sector and in this private sector, who are the people whom we have today to provide not only capital but also managerial capacity, experience and also win the confidence of the shareholders in the country?
+Not necessarily the managing agencies alone or the managing agents alone, but we cannot say that the managing agents have no role to play They have es ablished themselves in this country, rightly or wrongly.
+They have achieved a position in our industrial life and they have won the confidence of certain sections of our own shareholders and monied people in our country Whatever might have been their defects, their failures and the evils that have come in their train, they have today the confidence of certain sections of our investing public.
+Are we going to make use of these people or not Would the national interests be better moted if we refuse to allow these people to function any longer ask them to vacate their offices, here and now, or even after two, three or five years hence and then, come depend upon various other peopleupon others anyhow-1 e the nonmanaging agencies-if these people are willing to agree to work, not as managing agents, but as mere managing directors etc -will it be possible for us to depend upon such a machinery?
 Have we got it?
-These are the issues that presented themselves before us in the Joint Select Committee.
-They are there before us even today.
-Now, it would be another thing, if I were to say or anyone were to say, that we will depend upon these managing agencies alone for the running of our existing industrial enterprises and also for the industrial enterprises that have got to be encouraged to come into existence, during the next few years, in order to satisfy all the investment
+These are the issues that presented themselves before us in the Joint Select Committee They are there before us even today Now, it would be another thing if I were to say or anyone were to say, that we will depend upon these managing agencies alone for the running of our existing industrial enterprises and also for the industrial enterprises that have got to be encouraged to come into existence, during the next few years, in order to satisfy all the investment